Prajith19/Multi_Model_Medical_Image_Classification/README.md

 ### Set Up:
 > * Update the path to the weights in the main.py file to match your local directory.
-> * Install all necessary packages by referring to the requirements.txt file (if available) or manually installing the required libraries.
+> * Install all necessary packages by manually installing the required libraries.

 ### Running the Project:
 > * Run main.py.